Staying safe while traveling, locally or abroad

 - need to be alert

-- are pregnant or on meds that interact with alcohol
+- are taking medications (prescription or over-the-counter) which interact with alcohol (check your labels)

-- There is no reaction to touch or noise
+- has no reaction to touch or noise

 - If you choose to engage in sexual activities, make sure there is mutual consent, and use condoms or other barrier methods for protection from HIV and other STIs.

-- If you find yourself with someone you feel uncomfortable with, for any reason….that’s a really good reason to stick close to your friends or find another place to play.
+- If you find yourself with someone you feel uncomfortable with, for any reason, that’s a really good reason to stick close to your friends or find another place to hangout.